LateralFricativeEnjoyer/conlangs/updates.md

  * Added boundary-sensitive s

  The lang isn't done yet, but it can only have CV and VC syllables, with a max C cluster length of 2 (CCV is also allowed) It's aspiration sensitive now on all plosives!
-Suffixed -h
+Suffixed -h indicates it.

- It's going to have a cool aesthic: like turkish, or romanian, with a blunt and cold feel.
+ It's going to have a cool aesthic: like Turkish or Romanian or Polish or...
+ [many hours later]
+ , with a blunt and cold feel.
 The kind of lang that would never use apostrophe.

  <img src="POSTIMAGE1.png" height="150px">